MicrosoftDocs/windows-dev-docs/windows-apps-src/machine-learning/overview.md

 ### Automatic interface code generation

-With an ONNX model file, Windows ML's code generator can generate wrapper classes that call the [Windows ML API](/uwp/api/windows.ai.machinelearning.preview) for you, providing an interface to interact with the model in your app.
-The generated classes represent the model, inputs, and outputs, allowing you to easily load, bind, and evaluate the model in your project.
+With an ONNX model file, Windows ML's code generator creates an interface to interact with the model in your app.
+The generated interface includes wrapper classes that represent the model, inputs, and outputs.
+The generated code calls the [Windows ML API](/uwp/api/windows.ai.machinelearning.preview) for you, allowing you to easily load, bind, and evaluate the model in your project.
 The code generator currently supports both C# and C++/CX.

-For UWP developers, Windows ML's automatic code generator is natively integrated with [Visual Studio (version 15.7 - Preview 1)](https://www.visualstudio.com/vs/preview/). (**Note**: Inside the Visual Studio Installer. you'll need to check off the optional Windows 10 Insider Preview SDK, Build 17110.)
-Simply add your ONNX file as an exiting item to your project, and VS will generate Windows ML wrapper classes in a new interface file.
+For UWP developers, Windows ML's automatic code generator is natively integrated with [Visual Studio (version 15.7 - Preview 1)](https://www.visualstudio.com/vs/preview/). (**Note**: Inside the Visual Studio Installer, you'll need to check off the optional Windows 10 Insider Preview SDK, Build 17110.)
+Inside your Visual Studio project, simply add your ONNX file as an existing item, and VS will generate Windows ML wrapper classes in a new interface file.

 You can also use the command line tool `mlgen.exe`, which comes with the Windows SDK, to generate Windows ML wrapper classes.
 The tool is located in `(SDK_root)\bin\<version>\x64` or `(SDK_root)\bin\<version>\x86`, where SDK_root is the SDK installation directory.
 To run the tool, use the command below.